jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

 The idea is that ```get``` returns a different value from the distribution every time you call it.

-Before I go any further I'm going to add a ```sample``` method that lets me draw a sample of any size I want from the distribution.
+I'm going to add a ```sample``` method that lets me draw a sample of any size I want from the distribution.
 Useful for debugging.

 {% highlight scala %}